19ce074/docker-compose-react-nodejs-mysql/README.md

 Let it build for a moment then open your browser and enter localhost:5000.
 The website should be running and database is connected.

+To stop the container use ctrl c to interrupt or ```docker-compose down```.

+Even when you stop the container or remove it, the data will still persiste as there is a bind mount created.